 - Professor Elizabeth Bomberg

-- Professor of Environmental Politics; Head of Politics and International Relations
+- Professor of Environmental Politics

 - 3.06 Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD